30 Zero Waste Tips for Your Home

 Switch to Silicone Baking Mats

-Farmers Markets are great for finding the freshest and most local food.
-They also offer little to no packaging, which is ideal if youre trying to move toward a zero waste lifestyle.
+Farmer’s Markets are great for finding the freshest and most local food.
+They also offer little to no packaging, which is ideal if you’re trying to move toward a zero waste lifestyle.
 Just be sure to bring your reusable grocery bags!
-Check out these secrets to getting deals at a farmers market.

 Use Microfiber Cloths

 Paper towels and disposable dusting cloths are wasteful.
 For your cleaning needs, opt for microfiber cloths instead.
-Theyre ideal since theyre made of tiny strands that reach into crevices, and provide millions of little pockets within the fabric to hold dirt particles.
-New technology makes cleaning a breeze with microfiber cloth.
+They’re ideal since they’re made of tiny strands that reach into crevices, and provide millions of little pockets within the fabric to hold dirt particles.
+New technology makes it a breeze to clean with microfiber cloth.

 Turn Down Freebies